 10 Ways to Reduce Food Waste

 On average, a household of four throws away $1,500 worth of food every year.
 You know how it goes: An avocado gets lost in the back of the fridge, the berries start to mold faster than you thought they would, the bananas rot at the bottom of the fruit basket….
 You feel bad about not using that stuff sooner, throw it away, and hope to do better next time.
 But it adds up.
-If that $1,500 per family didn’t scare you, think about what that means on the national level: Americans throw away about 40% of our entire food supply.
+If that $1,500 per family didn’t scare you, think about what that means on a larger scale.
+Americans throw away about 40% of our entire food supply.
 That’s $162 billion in resources we’re literally throwing in the trash.
-A little awareness goes a long way.
+But a little awareness can go a long way.
 In fact, even more than eating healthy, reducing our waste has been my #1 mission this year.
 Here are 10 ways to reduce food waste in your household and save that $1,500!

-1. Plan your meals around what you already have.
+1. Plan meals around what you already have.

 Before you go shopping, take a look at what you already have and look up recipes you can make to get rid of it.
 Plan what your family will eat for the week and make a shopping list of the things you need.
 Prioritizing getting rid of what you have will ensure fewer things go to waste… and sticking to your list will ensure you don’t buy more than your family needs.